askui/askui/examples/askui-nodejs-base-example/Readme.md

       alias: <alias_name>
 ```

 2 - Write your tests with jasmine.
-Please note, that you have to use alias_name that you defined in step 1 for the controlServerUrl : `http://<alias_name>:6769`
+Please note, that you have to use alias_name that you defined in step 1 for the askuiUiControllerUrl : `http://<alias_name>:6769`

 3- write a test stage in the CI pipeline.